Table of Contents

 Day 6 – 8: Google’s Second Page is Your Goldmine

 Businesses, be it of any niche, want themselves to be found on the first page of Google’s search results page.
-Achieving this requires a lot of SEO attention, but not all agencies are capable of achieving this feat.
+Achieving this requires a lot of SEO attention, but not all agencies can achieve this feat.

 Day 8 – 18: Get the Assets Ready